Posted by Dominique JacksonMar 26, 202612 min

 Marketing-led strategy, often executed in a siloA strategy that’s developed and executed by Marketing, Sales, and CS

-Generates “leads” that may never be contacted by sales, or may never convertDevelops a list of contacts that are ideal customers, and targets those contacts with both Marketing and Sales working in tandem
+Generates “leads” that may never be contacted by salesDevelops a list of contacts that are ideal customers, and targets those contacts with both Marketing and Sales working in tandem

-Is often tied to the top of the funnelHelps influence deals throughout their lifecycle, from pipeline generation to deal progression, and even into expansion
+Tied to the top of the funnelInfluences deals throughout their lifecycle: pipeline generation, deal progression, and expansion

 When you’re looking at MQLs as your main target, you’re optimizing for something so early in the funnel that you could be setting yourself up for failure.
 What happens to these MQLs down the road?
 Is sales wasting time disqualifying them?
 Are they churning?
 Are they a happy customer?
 Are they advocates?